CHANGE MY LOCATION

 Exercise can give them the tools they need to navigate their way through many different situations in life.
 It is recommended that children six years of age and older spend 60 minutes a day engaged in physical activity.
 When you teach kids healthy habits from an early age, they are more likely to stick to these habits later in life.
 Children have a lot to gain from participating in team sports and group fitness activities.
 Here are some of the ways an active lifestyle can positively benefit children:

-• Participation in team sports or group activities teaches children how to interact with others positively
+• Participation in team sports or group activities teaches children how to interact with others positively, fostering communication skills and empathy.

-• Team sports show children the importance of communication in a team dynamic
+• Team sports show children the importance of communication in a team dynamic, helping them understand the value of collaboration and teamwork.

-• Exercise helps to build confidence and self-worth
+• Exercise helps to build confidence and self-worth, allowing children to develop a positive self-image and resilience.

-• Regular physical activity can give children an outlet in which to process difficult emotions.
+• Regular physical activity can give children an outlet in which to process difficult emotions, promoting emotional regulation and mental health.

-• Being a part of a team teaches kids about accountability and the importance of showing up for others
+• Being a part of a team teaches kids about accountability and the importance of showing up for others, instilling a sense of responsibility and commitment.

 Starting a fitness routine may seem overwhelming at first, but it’s easier than you think with a little dedication and some effort.